 The Sales Agreement also contains a cost sharing provision for the breasting dolphin whereby any variance from the initial estimate of \$1,040,000 will be borne equally by Sprague and the Company subject to certain limitations.
 In May 2018 the Company received notice from Sprague that Sprague had received bids for the breasting dolphin and that the cost of the Project was estimated at \$1,923,284.
 Sprague requested that the Company acknowledge that it was obligated to pay 50% of the cost in excess of \$1,040,000, or \$441,642.
 The Company replied that pursuant to the letter agreement between the Company and Sprague (the "Letter Agreement") the Company's obligation cannot exceed \$104,000 assuming, among other things, that Sprague had been timely in securing bids for the breasting dolphin and the scope of the work as bid was consistent with the Letter Agreement.
+In November 2019, the Company received a demand letter from Sprague asserting that they were owed \$427,000, which amount represents 50% of the actual costs incurred (\$1,894,008) in excess of \$1,040,000.
+The Company continues to assert that its obligation cannot exceed \$104,000.

 In accordance with the Sale Agreement, the Company has agreed to retain and pay for the environmental remediation costs associated with a 1994 storage tank fuel oil leak which allowed the escape of a small amount of fuel oil.
 Since 1994, the Company and its consultants have continued to worked with the Rhode Island Department of Environmental Management ("RIDEM") through the various phases of remediation and are now working to complete the final remediation plan.
-During 2017, remediation costs of \$25,000 were incurred which reduced the total accrual to remediate the site to \$434,000.
-In 2018, the Company incurred costs of \$111,000 and increased the amount accrued by \$56,000 resulting in a remediation liability of \$490,000.
-Any subsequent increases or decreases to the expected cost of remediation will be recorded in the Company's consolidated income statement as income or expense from discontinued operations.
+In February 2020, the Company submitted its revised Remediation Action Work Plan ("RAWP") to RIDEM and is awaiting final approval to proceed.
+In 2018, the Company incurred costs of \$62,000 and increased the amount accrued by \$118,000 resulting in a remediation liability of \$490,000 at December 31, 2018.
+In 2019, the Company incurred remediation costs of \$293,000.
+Based on revised remediation cost estimates associated with the revised RAWP submitted in February 2020, which incorporates design changes necessary to meet the requirements of applicable life safety codes, the remediation accrual was increased by \$846,000 resulting in an accrual of \$1,043,000 at December 31, 2019.
+Any subsequent increases or decreases to the expected cost of remediation will be recorded in the Company's consolidated statements of income as gain or loss from discontinued operations.

-In February 2018, the Company received 50 percent of the aforementioned escrow, or \$862,000, which amount is reported net of income taxes as "Gain on sale of discontinued operations, net of taxes."
+In February 2019 and 2018, the Company received 50 percent of the aforementioned escrow (\$862,000 in each year), which amount is included in gain on sale of discontinued operations net of taxes.